Live Classes Online

 What if I miss a class?

 Online students receive recordings.
-In-person students must inform instructors and catch up within a week.
+Students must inform instructors and catch up within an agreed timeframe.

 What if I miss a class?

 Online students receive recordings.
-In-person students must inform instructors and catch up within a week.
+Students must inform instructors and catch up within an agreed timeframe.

 Is this course for men and women?